orangedaisy/bshowco/_posts/2018-06-06-intelliquip-featured-on-hotjar.md

 iterate through design changes that ultimately led to the successful onboarding of 10,000 users.
 We used a combination of Hotjar's session recordings and collaboration on Google Docs to make the tweaks and changes necessary to help our users.

-[Check out the write-up on Hotjar](https://www.hotjar.com/customers/intelliquip) for more details and quotes from the software's Product Owner, Jon Kern.
+[Read the Intelliquip feature on Hotjar's website](https://www.hotjar.com/customers/intelliquip) for more details and quotes from the software's Product Owner, Jon Kern.